 As the census was taken in 1940, it provides a snapshot of what life was like during the years of the Great Depression.
 America was just recovering from this period of historic economic downturn, and we were about to enter into the Second World War.

-Here at Family Line Video, we capture life stories, family history and memories in Family Documentaries – Life Story Videos, Family History Videos, Anniversary Videos and Video Tributes.
+Here at Family Line Video, we preserve life stories and family history in Family Documentaries – Life Story Videos, Family History Videos, 50th Anniversary Videos and Video Slideshows.

 Family Line Video, LLC